How much does it cost to refinance?

-“Your best course of action is to do some comparison shopping,” says Kim Bragman, chairman of the San Antonio Board of Realtors.
+“Your best course of action is to do some comparison shopping,” says Kim Bragman, broker associate at Phyllis Browning Company in San Antonio, Texas.
 “It’s not so much about negotiating as it is shopping around for the best prices, both in terms of interest rates and closing costs.”

 4. Ask for fee waivers

 In the same vein, ask your bank or lender if it will waive or lower the application fee or credit check fee.
 You can also see if it will let you forgo a new home appraisal or survey if you’ve recently had one done.
 Your lender may be willing to work with you, particularly if you’re an existing customer.

 If you want to lower your closing costs, consider whether buying mortgage or discount points is worth it.
 While buying points lowers your interest rate, it’s usually best only when you expect to own the home for a long time.
 You can use Bankrate’s mortgage refinance calculator to help determine whether it’s worthwhile to buy points when refinancing.

 6. Go with your original title insurer

 You can try to cut down your title services costs by asking your current title insurance company how much it would charge to reissue the policy for your refinanced loan.
 Doing this might cost less than starting over with a new company or policy.

 If you’re low on cash, consider a no-closing-cost refinance.
 It isn’t free, but it means you won’t have to pay fees at closing.
 Instead, the lender will either raise your interest rate or fold the closing costs into the new loan.